gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `--no-color` option will be removed in Gradle 3.0.

 ## Potential breaking changes

+### AntlrTask input files are not processed incrementally

+The [`AntlrTask`](dsl/org.gradle.api.plugins.AntlrTask.html) is now processing input files incrementally, which means, that if the task was executed before, only changed sourcefiles are processed.

+See [Writing Custom Task Classes](userguide/custom_tasks.html) for further details.

 ### Major changes to incubating 'native-component' and 'jvm-component' plugins